KrasniKot/holbertonschool-machine_learning/math/linear_algebra/README.md

 - You are not allowed to use any loops or conditional statements
 - You are not allowed to use `try/except` statements
 - The shape should be returned as a tuple of integers

+### 11. 11.
+The Western Exchange:
+Write a function `def np_transpose(matrix):` that transposes matrix:
+- You can assume that `matrix` can be interpreted as a `numpy.ndarray`
+- You are not allowed to use any loops or conditional statements
+- You must return a new `numpy.ndarray`